AshishYesale7/Calander-Ai/src/Update catalog/catalog_update_2025-10-30.md

 ## **1. Core Frameworks & Libraries**

 *   **Next.js & React:** The application is built on **Next.js 15** with **React 18**, utilizing the App Router for a modern, server-centric, and performant architecture.
-*   **Genkit:** All AI-powered features, from the Career Vision Planner to email summarization, are built using Google's **Genkit**, an open-source framework designed for creating robust, maintainable, and observable AI flows.
+*   **Genkit:** All AI-powered features, from the Career Vision Planner to email summarization, are built using Google's **Genkit**, an open-source framework for creating robust, maintainable, and observable AI flows.
 *   **WebRTC:** The real-time audio and video calling suite is built directly on the **WebRTC** protocol, enabling secure, peer-to-peer media streaming and minimizing server overhead.
 *   **UI & Styling:**
     *   **Tailwind CSS:** A utility-first CSS framework for rapid and consistent UI development.